Areas of Practice

 Florida regulations restrict damages that can be awarded in some circumstances.
 For example, because the state follows pure comparative negligence rules, the amount of damages you are awarded is reduced according to your level of fault in causing the accident that resulted in your injury.
 In legal terms, this is known as contributory negligence.
 We can counter the defendant's attempts at assigning a greater degree of blame to you as the victim than is appropriate.

-Who Pays for Damages in Car or Truck Accidents?
+Who Pays for Damages in Auto Accidents?

 Millions of Americans are forced to deal with the painful effects of serious car accidents each year.
 Victims of automobile accidents often are forced to suffer through excruciating pain as a result of injuries sustained in these accidents.
 Such injuries also could be detrimental to a victim's ability to earn income - in addition to having to deal with vehicle damage that often leaves the car inoperable.
 Many injuries are debilitating and prevent victims from returning to work after an accident, leaving already vulnerable victims and their loved ones in a bind during a time in which they already are facing challenging and painful experiences.